shrimpsizemoose/card-deck-api/README.md

 ## TODO (What would I do if I had more time)

-* I'm quite fond of Golang standard library, but I think some lib for marshmalling would be helpful here, so I'd probably use _whatever the team is using_ or gin/negroni/chi
+* I'm quite fond of Golang standard library, but I think some lib for marshaling would be helpful here, so I'd probably use _whatever the team is using_ or gin/negroni/chi
-* Ratelimit would be nice if the service expected to handle some high trafic (let's say 100+ RPS), and there should be way to manage storage timeouts
+* Ratelimit would be nice if the service expected to handle some high traffic (let's say 100+ RPS), and there should be a way to manage storage timeouts
 * More tests would be always nice to have, especially if external storage is used
-* Storage should happen in external system, that would help with state management and can help with consistency
+* Storage should happen in an external system, which would help with state management and can help with consistency
 * For external storage one should use [singleflight](https://pkg.go.dev/golang.org/x/sync/singleflight) to help with parallel requests
-* Right now it would be annoying to add new cards or change deck types, that would require some refactoring if such thing is needed.
-Having smaller deck would work fine with current service, but adding different cards for example for [mus](https://en.wikipedia.org/wiki/Mus_(card_game)) would be challenging
+* It would be annoying to add new cards or change deck types, which would require some refactoring if such a thing is needed.
+Having a smaller deck would work fine with the current service, but adding different cards for example for [mus](https://en.wikipedia.org/wiki/Mus_(card_game)) would be challenging
-* Would probably check context handling, should add some timeouts and such, I've added it as afterthought once I made the storage package
+* Would probably use more context handling, adding timeouts and such.
+I've added it after once I made the storage package
-* I wanted to use stdlib as much as possible with exception of logrus, but for "realworld" logging I personally would probably use [uber-go/zap](https://github.com/uber-go/zap) instead of logrus.
-But I think logrus is more commonly used though (maybe?)
+* I wanted to use stdlib as much as possible with the exception of logrus, but for "real-world" logging I would probably use [uber-go/zap](https://github.com/uber-go/zap) instead of logrus.
+I think logrus is more commonly used though (maybe?)

 ### Extending storage